Sohailtanveer1/Data_Ecommerce/README.md

-# Data_Ecommerce
+# Data E-Commerce

-E-commerce Data for Spark Operations
+E-Commerce Data for Spark Operations
 ====================================

 This repository contains a set of **e-commerce data** CSV files designed for teaching purposes.
 The data is modeled to simulate a real-world e-commerce business, and it is structured in a way that allows you to demonstrate various **Spark operations** and data manipulations.